 Whitlam Essay Residency

-Six fellowships are available for a week-long residency at the Whitlam Prime Ministerial home, at 32 Albert Street Cabramatta, with a focus on essay writing.
+Six fellowships are available for two-week-long residencies at the Whitlam Prime Ministerial home, at 32 Albert Street Cabramatta, with a focus on essay writing.
 Applicants can be Western Sydney University students, staff or alumni, and/or Varuna alumni.

 Fees: There are no application fees or residency fees for this program.